Reading program benefits young english language learners

 Thanks to a unique partnership between with Mount Royal University’s Department of Education, which integrates Calgary Reads’ programs directly into its curriculum, student teachers engage one-on-one with children, supporting early intervention with struggling readers.
 The Read with ELLs program brings student volunteers to schools to help English language learners in grades two and three expand their vocabulary and practice their reading skills using an intensive reading curriculum.

-Upon completion of the 8-week program, the students take home 3 books that reinforce the program theme of identity and belonging.
+Upon completion of the eight week program, the students take home a collection of books that reinforce the program themes of identity and belonging.